 Treatment time will vary depending on each individual case, but we expedite the process by providing some easy at-home exercise.
 During your treatment we recommend sleeping on your back, avoiding gum, focusing on relaxing your jaw (no clenching), and eating soft food or food that has been cut up into very small pieces.

-How do I get the best TMD care in Edmonton?
+How do I get the best Jaw Pain Physiotherapy in South Edmonton ?

-Our advanced physiotherapy clinic in Edmonton’s Duggan community has the experience and equipment to treat your TMD.
+Our advanced physiotherapy clinic in South Edmonton has the experience and equipment to treat your TMD.
 With direct billing and a network of referral services, we have what you need to get you talking and eating again without pain.
 Contact us now or use our easy online booking process to get started.